XEQTIONR/intertracNano/README.md

 This is a secondary version of the nanoDB app written by Ishtehar Hussain for Intertrac Nano.
 The web application is written mostly in PHP on Laravel 5.4 Framework.
 Following are some basic instructions to get you up and running on how to run this app on a local artisan server (or similar).

-1. Requirements.
+**1. Requirements.**

 Some general requirements.
 You may have work-arounds on these.

  1. PHP, Laravel (>=5.4),
- Basically everything you need to a laravel app.
+ Basically everything you need to launch a laravel app on a local machine.

  2. Mysql database.
  You need access to a mysql database where we will create our database schema.